Some drinks in life are free. How I managed to get £35 of free drinks (and you can too)

 Most of these freebies involve a sign-up, which usually means opting in to marketing emails, but you can always hit ‘unsubscribe’ after you’ve bagged your freebie.

-All Bar One free glass of prosecco (norm £5ish)
+All Bar One free cider (norm £5ish)

 There’s also a virtual stamp card, where you’ll receive more rewards on your third and sixth drink (though I’m not suggesting you do it in one session).

 Ember Inns free beer, gin or wine (norm £4ish)

 I don’t have one of these near me, but if your local's an Ember Inn you can register on the app and enjoy a free drink.
-Choose from a pint of Coors Light, Carling, Doom Bar, Ember Inns Pale Ale, or alternatively, a Bombay Sapphire gin and tonic, glass of Oyster Bay wine or a soft drink.
-Ember Inns will also give you a free bottle of prosecco on your birthday, and if yours is coming up see our 50+ Birthday Freebies guide.
+Choose from a pint of Ember Inns Pale Ale or Hop House 13, a single Gordon’s pink gin & tonic, 125ml glass of Canyon Road or Oyster Bay wine, Robinson's mint & lime cordial or a regular draught soft drink.

 It’s location based, so it’ll show you the nearest drinking hole and a specific drink you can get free for a limited time.
 Sadly, you won’t get to choose the drink, but it’s a cheap way to start your night out.

-Nicholson's £1 gin and tonic or cask ale (norm £4.50ish)
+Nicholson's £1 pint of cask ale or a gin & tonic (norm £4.50ish)

 What if I'd rather have a cuppa?

 Of course, not everyone drinks alcohol, and while most of the freebies above include a soft drink alternative, you might prefer a hot drink instead.